linuxfoundation/lfevents/docs/devguide.md

 9. Visit the local site URL saved from above.
 To find it again run `lando info`.

 10. In the admin you will need to edit the [Search & Filter](https://lfeventsci.lndo.site/wp/wp-admin/edit.php?post_type=search-filter-widget) settings.
 The full url to the result pages are hardcoded in the "Display Results" of each filter.
-These will need to be set to the correpsonding local instance url.
+These will need to be set to the corresponding local instance url.

 11. Get your browser to trust the Lando SSL certificate by following [these instructions](https://docs.lando.dev/config/security.html#trusting-the-ca).
 This step isn't essential but will stop you having to keep bypassing the privacy warning in your browser.